 2007 is the 16th year of the Groton Road Race and NVARC has been providing radio communications support for the past 14 years.

-We expect to fill 43 radio communications positions; see the current assignments.
+We provided 46 radio communications positions; see the current assignments.

 Ham operators should read the Amateur Radio Operator Briefing Sheets prior to race day and print and bring a copy with you on race day.